 So, if you plan to sell later, tell them at the service center not to polish the case.
 This is a routine part of their service procedure.
 If you don’t tell them, they will go ahead to polish your case.

 Finally, for vintage pieces that need parts replaced or rebuilt from the scratch, service costs go up considerably.

-How Often To Service Your Rolex Watch
+How Often Should a Rolex Watch be

-For vintage models, how often you will service the watch would depend on how the movement of the watch performs.
+However, this is for new watches.
+For vintage models, how often you will service the watch would depend on how the movement of the watch is.

 Now, the 10-year benchmark is just a ballpark figure.
 There are people who send in their watches for servicing every 5 years.
 There are no rules against that.
 Nonetheless, it might not be the best idea.
 If your watch isn’t damaged or running poorly, there’s no need to service it every so often.
 It’s best to stick to the 10-year plan as recommended by Rolex.

-1. Concerning servicing for a new watch, just keep your watch in good condition ensuring that it’s operating at Rolex’s -2/+2 accuracy standards.
+1. Concerning servicing for a new watch, just keep your watch in good condition, ensuring that it’s operating at Rolex’s -2/+2 accuracy standards.
 If your watch is falling short, then it might be time to send it in for servicing.

-2. For Rolex watches that are about 7 to 10 years old, start preparing to send them in for servicing whether they are functioning well or not.
+2. For Rolex watches that are about 7 to 10 years old, start preparing to send them in for servicing, whether they are functioning well or not.

-That aside, if the vintage watch was regularly maintained, then it’s best not to service the watch as long as it’s running fine.
+However, if the vintage watch was regularly maintained, then it’s best not to service the watch as long as it’s running fine.

-What A Rolex Service Procedure Entails
+What Does A Rolex Service Procedure Entail?

 7. This next step, although routine, can actually be left out if you inform the watchmaker.
 This is where the watchmaker refinishes the case as well as the bracelet so that it returns to its original shine.
-Damaged parts will also be replaced and then the watch polished.
+Damaged parts will also be replaced and the watch polished.